LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 4.  **Save the changes:** Save the `hosts` file after making the necessary changes.

-5.  **Test your changes and ensure the ansible ping pong test works:**  Run this command:
+5.  **Test your changes and ensure the ansible ping test works:**  Run this command:

     ```bash
     ansible staging_servers -m ping